-AGI’s experience, backed by our recently completed Manufacturers’ Trends study, clearly shows that this historic, two-channel model, is under tremendous stress ̶ leading manufacturers to invest in more sophisticated channels to optimize routes to customers.
+Alexander Group’s experience, backed by our recently completed Manufacturers’ Trends study, clearly shows that this historic, two-channel model, is under tremendous stress ̶ leading manufacturers to invest in more sophisticated channels to optimize routes to customers.

 All signs point to four key focus areas:

 Manufacturers continue to rely heavily on a variety of partners to reach end-users.
-Of the 40+ leading companies we recently surveyed, 75 percent rely on Indirect Channels for a significant amount of revenue.
+Of the 40+ leading companies we recently surveyed, 75% rely on Indirect Channels for a significant amount of revenue.
 Unfortunately, Indirect Channels are not seen as all that effective when it comes to key strategic imperatives like ‘Gaining Access to Key Market Segments’ or ‘Increasing Influence on the Largest and Most Strategic Accounts.’
 While companies are not moving away from Indirect Partners, they are investing more in accessing and influencing end-users.